TylorS/typed/apps/website/content/guides/dom-class-names.md

 import { html } from "@typed/template";

 const state = ["article", ["is-selected", null], "has-note"];

 export const row = html`<article class=${state}>Understanding resource scopes</article>`;
 ```

-The cost depends on the previous and next local token collections, not on the number of descendants
-in the article or nodes elsewhere on the page.
-A very large generated class list still takes work
-to normalize and compare.
-Sparse literal segments participate in the same ledger; they are not
+Sparse literal segments participate in the same ledger; they are not independent writes to the
-independent writes to the attribute.
+attribute.

 ## Hydration doesn't claim all server classes